pytest-dev/pytest-random-order/README.rst

 Usage
 -----

-The plugin is enabled by default.
+The plugin **is enabled by default**.
 To randomise the order of tests within modules, just run pytest as always:

 ::